tamilarasans/infy/README.md

-RewardsApp is a spring boot application developed to find out customer reward points based on their transaction range per month.
+RewardApp is a spring boot application developed to find out customer reward points based on their transaction range per month.

 Pre-requisites : Spring Tool Suite / eclipse with Java version 8 or above.
 Clone the repository and import as  maven project in STS/eclipse.